Over 500+ Successful Court Cases & Counting: See Reviews ➔

 It Takes Experience To Secure You The Best Possible Outcome Against the UCMJ

 Namesake and founder Tim Bilecki spent years inside the military justice system as a senior defense counsel for the Army.
 He has seen first hand how the military justice system stacks the odds in favor of the prosecution.
-That’s why they boast a 90% conviction rate which should scare the hell out of you.
-An experienced court martial defense attorney will be able to take that 10% and turn it on its head.
+That’s why they boast extremely high conviction rate which should scare the hell out of you.
+An experienced court martial defense attorney will be able to take that and turn it on its head.
 Article 104 charges often involve some very concrete evidence, either physical or digital.
 How that evidence was collected matters.

 The simple truth is that military investigators are terribly sloppy.
 That’s because they are not looking for the truth, but just for anything that might prove guilt.
 They tell you that they have evidence you were the one that altered the digital record when, in reality, they’re just assuming that because the PornHub tab left open on the computer in question seemed like your cup of tea.
 That’s not a real case example, but just a point to show you how much they assume.